Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions: Experiments

 \subsection{Transferability to Real Data}

-Using the pretrained model from last sections, we validate \mymethod~on real data, utilizing the THINGS-EEG2 dataset \cite{gifford2022large}.
+Using the pretrained model from the last sections, we validate \mymethod~on real data, utilizing the THINGS-EEG2 dataset \cite{gifford2022large}.
 This large-scale visual dataset followed the Rapid Serial Visual Presentation (RSVP) paradigm \cite{intraub1981rapid,grootswagers2019representational} where images are displayed for 100 ms each, followed by a 100 ms blank screen in a series of 20 images.
 As the full dataset is large, we focus on the test set of subject 10, containing 20 trials of EEG recording for each image stimulus.
 We applied multivariate noise normalization \cite{guggenmos2018multivariate}, following the original work.

 The THINGS-EEG2 dataset does not include MRI data for the subjects.
-Consequently, we use the same head geometry from section \ref{sec:forwardmodeling} and recomputing the forward and pseudo-inverse for the new sensor layout.
-To enhance the signal-to-noise ratio, we apply ensemble averaging \cite{SORNMO2005181}, combining EEG signals from $20$ instances where the same image was presented to the subject.
+Consequently, we use the same head geometry from section \ref{sec:forwardmodeling} and recomputing the forward and pseudo-inverse for the new sensor layout.~ To enhance the signal-to-noise ratio, we apply ensemble averaging \cite{SORNMO2005181}, combining EEG signals from $20$ instances where the same image was presented to the subject.
 We apply eLORETA and \mymethod, to the preprocessed EEG data to estimate the source activations.
-As both are only spatial models, we predict for each time step independently.
+As both are only spatial models, we predict each time step independently.
 Note that \mymethod~is trained only on the artificial data and applied to the different sensor layout without any fine-tuning by replacing just the pseudo inverse.
+Classical end-to-end approaches would require at least retraining of the input layer to account for the changed input dimensionality.

-The predicted source activation of a single image condition is shown in Fig. \ref{fig:thingseegpred}.
-We observe two main activations in the visual cortex, the first around 30~ms and the second 130~ms after stimulus exposure.
-As the experiments follow the RSVP paradigm, we assume, that the first peak corresponds to the previous image while the peak around 130~ms is consistent with the image correlation results from the original paper \cite{gifford2022large}.
+The predicted source activation averaged over the 200 test image conditions is shown in Fig. \ref{fig:thingseegpred}.
+We observe two main activations in the visual cortex, the first around 30~ms and the second 110~ms after stimulus exposure.
+The first sharper peak after 25ms appears unusually early.
+As the experiments follow the RSVP paradigm, we assume that this first peak corresponds to the blank screen, which triggers a more uniform brain response.
+The second peak aligns well with canonical visual evoked responses, typically occurring between 75-140ms \cite{creel2019visually}, and is consistent with the image-related cortical activity reported by Gifford et al. \cite{gifford2022large}.